Animal welfare at Waitrose

 All our turkeys are transported to slaughter under National Welfare of Animals (Transport) regulations, which cover welfare and safety standards.
 All drivers involved in moving turkeys have received formal independent training in bird welfare.
 Farms are located within four hours’ drive of the plant and transport vehicles are specifically designed for the movement of turkeys.
 Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant.

 Waitrose pioneered the sale of UK-produced High Welfare Veal.
 We have one dedicated veal supplier that we have worked with for more than 30 years.
-The veal calves are reared in groups in large, airy barns bedded with deep straw with lots of room to move around.
+The veal calves are reared in big social groups in large, airy barns bedded with deep straw with lots of room to move around, including some access to outside yards.
 They have access to ad-lib milk and are offered some home-grown cereals to supplement and enhance their diet.
 We have an integrated supply chain and our veal calves originate from the Waitrose dairy supply chain; this ensures that our male calves are not slaughtered at birth or exported.

 Transport and slaughter of veal calves